ronen567/just-the-docs/docs/linear-regression-and-analytical-solution.md

-Figure 1 presents the Table 1's 5 data points, along with a line regression estimator graph.
+Figure 2 presents a graph of Table 1's 5 data points, along with a line regression estimator graph.

-### Figure 1: Linear Prediction - 1D
+### Figure 2: Linear Prediction - 1D

 ![Linear Predictiopn 1d](../assets/images/linear-regression/linear_1d_prediction.png)

-According to the graph sketched in Figure 1, the linear model indeed seems to fit in as an estimator for the data points.
+According to the graph sketched in Figure 2, the linear model indeed seems to fit in as an estimator for the data points.
 To prove a validitiy of a model though,  one needs much more than 5 example data points.
 Needles to repeat here on the reasons for our seletion.

 Have not yet explained how the fitting line was calculated, butlet's examine a higher order estimator, with n=2.
 So accordingly, Let's have now 2 features - floor number and number of bedrooms, as shown in Table 2.